MOHAMEDAHSAN/exno1/README.md

-# Exno : 01 Data Cleaning and Outlier Detection & Removal
+# Ex : 01 Data Cleaning and Outlier Detection & Removal

-<h1>Ex.
-1   Data Cleaning and Outlier Detection & Removal</h1>

 ## AIM
 ### To read the given data and perform data cleaning and save the cleaned data to a file.